ZxjSamantha/Weekly_Report/0610_Research Insights.md

+## Using *Braindecode* construct a model quickly

+## compare with other transfer learning methods? compare with non-transfer learning methods?

+## with or without pre-training?

-# Small-sample learning?
+## Small-sample learning?
 Zero-shot learning?

-# Computational Motor Imagery?
+## Computational Motor Imagery?

-# IV-2a methods on GigaDB dataset?
+## IV-2a methods on GigaDB dataset?
 GigaDB methods on IV-2a dataset?

-# Source code reading of EEGNet
+## Source code reading of EEGNet

 2 key questions: